AMBIENTCORE/Corrupto/README.md

 # Corrupto - Glitchy Image Editor

-A dark-themed image editing application with a focus on glitch effects and digital distortion.
+A image editing application with a focus on glitch effects and digital distortion.
 Built with PySide6 and OpenCV, Corrupto provides a VST-like interface for applying various image effects in real-time.

 ## Features

-- **Dark Theme**: Professional dark UI inspired by audio software interfaces
 - **Real-time Preview**: See effects applied instantly as you adjust parameters
-- **Multiple Effects**: 12+ different glitch and distortion effects
+- **Multiple Effects**: Multiple different glitch and distortion effects
 - **Multi-selection**: Apply multiple effects simultaneously
 - **Randomize**: Generate random effect combinations with one click
 - **File Support**: Open and save PNG, JPEG, BMP, WebP, and TIFF formats

-## Available Effects
+## Available Effects (as of 03Sep2025)

 - **B&W**: Black & white conversion with brightness, contrast, gamma, grain, and vignette controls
 - **RGB SHIFT**: Independent RGB channel shifting for chromatic aberration effects